 Sawdust pudding from Kulu Desserts

 We love empanadas and eat them frequently so I hadn’t originally planned to stop at Empanadas Cafe.
 But when a reader responded to one of my Facebook posts and recommended it as a fave, we decided to go.
 We were so full, I only ordered six of the delicious little pies, thinking we would take them home to eat the next day.
 Boy was I wrong; the empanadas were gone by the next stop and I didn’t even get one!
 My tip for Empanadas Cafe: Call your order in when you are on your way since they take 10 to 15 minutes to prepare... and get a dozen.

 The friendly staff at Muncan Food Corp will help you navigate the seemingly endless varieties of smoked meats.

 Muncan Food Corp. sounds like an industrial packaging company, but it’s actually a charming little Eastern European butcher shop on Broadway in Astoria.
 Walking into this place you will be overwhelmed by all the types of smoked meats on offer.
 Luckily, the guys behind the counter are very friendly and happy to help guide you, offering samples and suggestions.
 I never knew there were so many types of bacon!
 We got two, as well as a couple of types of salami and some sausage to take home.

-If you want to try our kid-friendly Queens food crawl on your own, use the map at the top right of this page to plan your trip.
+If you want to try our kid-friendly Queens food crawl on your own, use the map at the bottom of this page to plan your trip.
 If you go, we’d love to see your pictures.
 Share them with us on Facebook, Instagram or Twitter and tag @mommypoppins.

 Top image: Mapo Korean BBQ.
 Photo courtesy Daniel Krieger Photography via Flickr.